BigPolarBear1/factorization/README.md

 Update: Eureka!
 I have an idea.
 It is so easy to just add a linear offset now to smooth candidates and change their size.
 Oh this will be quite beautiful.
 I'll try to upload a PoC tomorrow.

+Update: I got it!
+This is actually very easy now.
+I'll upload a PoC tomorrow.
+I already wrote the math in code just now.
+It works beautifully.
+I was right.
+People would have known I was right.
+Especially people with more math experience.
+Yet, this is how I'm treated.
+Just this fucking agony every day.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>